awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 #### Encrypted Key

-The ciphertext outputted from the AES-GCM encryption of the plaintext data key.
+The ciphertext returned by the AES-GCM encryption of the plaintext data key.

 #### Authentication Tag

-The authentication tag outputted from the AES-GCM encryption.
+The authentication tag returned by the AES-GCM encryption.

 ## Operation